polterabyte/InventoryCtrl_2/.qoder/repowiki/en/content/Directory Structure Breakdown.md

 1. **API Changes**: Update the controller, ensure corresponding DTOs in `Inventory.Shared` are modified if needed, and update client services
 2. **UI Changes**: Modify components in `src/Inventory.UI/` or `src/Inventory.Web.Client/` and ensure styling in `src/Inventory.Web.Assets/` is updated
 3. **Shared Logic**: Update interfaces in `Inventory.Shared/Interfaces/` and ensure all implementations are updated accordingly
+4. **Localization Updates**: When adding new user-facing text, add entries to `SharedResources.resx` and corresponding language files

 The directory structure supports this workflow by keeping related components physically close while maintaining clear separation of concerns through project boundaries.